KCB Bank Kenya Limited: Branch network

-As of August 2021, KCB Group had a total of 354 branches, 1,103 ATM machines, and 15,273 bank agents and merchant outlets throughout all of its subsidiaries.
+As of August 2021, KCB Group had a total of 354 branches, 1,103 ATMs, and 15,273 bank agents and merchant outlets throughout all of its subsidiaries.
 It has the largest number of own-branded ATMs in Kenya.
-At that time, the Group served a footprint of 26.8 million customers marking it the largest in the region.
+At that time, the Group had 26.8 million customers, making it the largest in the region.

 Officers and management

-The chairman of the bank's board of directors is Andrew Wambari Kairu, and the chief executive officer and managing director of the bank is Paul Russo.
+The chairman of the KCB Group board of directors is FCS Dr. Joseph Kinyua, and the chief executive officer and managing director of the group is Paul Russo.